3 tips for creating topical, seasonal marketing campaigns

 2. Learn from those who got it right

-There have been a number of brands who have successfully responded to unfolding stories in recent years, and learning where they got it right can provide good insights for your future campaign.
+There have been a number of brands who have successfully responded to unfolding stories in recent years.
+Learning where they got it right can provide good insights for your future campaigns.

-Back in 2012 CampaignLive pointed to the rise of ‘newsjacking’ by brands and demonstrated how Unilever’s Lynx and Specsavers were clear winners when it came to topical advertising.
+Back in 2012 CampaignLive pointed to the rise of ‘newsjacking’ by brands.
+They demonstrated how Unilever’s Lynx and Specsavers were clear winners when it came to topical advertising.

 For Unilever, it was Prince Harry’s 2012 Las Vegas antics that provided the perfect opportunity to create an on-message ad.
 With the tabloid press whipping up a storm over the photos, Lynx cleverly released a take on the ‘Keep calm and carry on’ posters with the line ‘Sorry Harry if it had anything to do with us’.

-By sticking to Lynx’ iconic ‘Lynx effect’ theme, creating a simple yet humorous advert and tapping into the interests of their key buyers, Unilever generated a successful topical campaign that can act as a good marker for those looking to follow suit.
+They stuck to Lynx’ iconic ‘Lynx effect’ theme, for a simple yet humorous advert that tapped into the interests of their key buyers.
+Unilever generated a successful topical campaign that can act as a good marker for those looking to follow suit.

 3. Remember to be tasteful

-Perhaps the bottom line of topical marketing is to pick the right moment, and also know when jokes are not going to win you popularity.
+Perhaps the bottom line of topical marketing is to pick the right moment.
+You also need to know when jokes are not going to win you popularity.

-Staying on the right side of the line is important – as Forbes noted there have been a number of cases where topical marketing has gone awry and proved unpopular with consumers as a result.
+Staying on the right side of the line is important.
+Forbes noted there have been a number of cases where topical marketing has gone awry.
+Those ads have proved unpopular with consumers as a result.
 By picking topics that are already subject to jokes, brands can benefit from the kudos that topical marketing can bring.